simulation-tree/expression-machine/README.md

 - Injectable functions accepting either 1 or 0 values as input

 ### Usage example
-Below is an example that prints out coordinates of a circle with radius 4.
-While reusing the same virtual machine instance by modifying its source and variables.
+Below is an example that returns coordinates for 360 points of a circle with either a radius or a diameter as input.
+While reusing the same machine instance by modifying its source and variables.
 ```csharp
 public List<Vector2> GetCirclePositions(float value, bool isDiameter)
 {